nataliadelrey/MS_SpatialTranscriptomics/README.md

 ### **Source:**

--   The raw data comes from the study by [Lerma-Martin et al., 2024](https://doi.org/10.1038/s41593-024-01796-z), generated using 10x Genomics Visium technology.
+-   The raw data comes from the study by [Lerma-Martin et al. (2024)](https://doi.org/10.1038/s41593-024-01796-z), which used *10x Genomics Visium* technology for spatial transcriptomics and *10x Genomics Chromium* technology for snRNA-Seq.

 ### **Acess:**

--   Download the data from GEO using the provided Bash scripts (`.sh`).
+-   Download the data from GEO ([GSE279183](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE279183)) using the provided Bash scripts (`.sh`).
 These scripts will automatically organize the files into the output format required by Space Ranger.

 ## Bioinformatics Analysis

-1. Run the Bash scripts to download and organize the raw data.
+1. Run the **Bash scripts** to download and organize the raw data.

-2. Execute the R scripts in numerical order for data processing, bioinformatics analysis and results visualization.
+2. Execute the **R scripts** in numerical order for data processing, bioinformatics analysis and results visualization.

-3. Scripts generate all figures and plots included in the study.
+> Scripts generate all figures and plots included in the manuscript of the Master's Thesis.

 ## Requeriments

-The analysis was performed in R (version 4.4.2) with the following package versions:
+The full analysis was performed in R (version 4.4.2), with the following package versions:

 **Table 1.** R packages and versions used in the analysis.